Being on The Open Performance Team…

 - Tosh Sherkat – BC Difficulty Champion 2015

-- Alannah Yip – National Lead and Boulder Champion, Multiple semi-final appearances Boulder World Cup
+- Alannah Yip – National Lead and Boulder Champion, 1st and Only Canadian Female to make a World Cup Final

 Andrew Wilson – With over 20 years coaching including 10 years as National Team Head Coach, Andrew is one of the most experienced competition climbing coaches anywhere.
 He loves the athlete/coach relationship and is passionate about the psychological processes of performance.